Consensys/linea-specification/bls/notes.md

             gas_cost = GAS_CONST_BLS12_PAIRING_PAIR*k + GAS_CONST_BLS12_PAIRING;
             ```
             We use floor division to get the number of pairs.
 If the length of the input is not divisible by `PRC_BLS12_PAIRING_SIZE` we still produce some result, but later on the precompile will return an error (the precompile routine must produce an error on such an input because it violated encoding rules).
+            We want both the input length and gas check being performed in the same OOB operation.
+Moreover, we want to follow the same approach of OOB_INST_ECPAIRING in case cds is not a multiple of 384 bytes, that is the return_gas = 0 (all of it is consumed).
     - BLS
         - coordinate encoding
         - point at infinity